-Many significant acquisitions to the National Television Collection relate to one very important event in the history of television.
+Many of our significant television-related acquisitions relate to one very important event in the history of television.
 Queen Elizabeth II’s Coronation on June 2, 1953 put television on the map.
-Today we celebrate the 60th anniversary of that momentous day, and 30 years of the National Television Collection in Bradford, by sharing some key objects from our archives.
+Today we celebrate the 60th anniversary of that momentous day by sharing some key objects from our archives.

 The BBC prepares…